BMI and ASCAP Licensing

 This means that if you play music in your business, and that you’ve covered all the necessary licensing costs, you can still only play downloaded music, CDs or vinyl.
 If your business needs twelve hours of music each day, that adds up to around 200 tracks.
 If you want to avoid repetition and have plenty of variety, you’ll need more music pretty soon.
 Put simply, this is a very expensive route to go down.

-By using Soundsuit, you can significantly lower the licensing costs for your business each month.
-As a Soundsuit user, you not only get a curated streaming music service for your business but are also fully licensed under ASCAP and BMI, as well as SESAC and GMR, as part of the monthly fee.
+By using a B2B music service, you can significantly lower the licensing costs for your business each month.
+As a subscriber, you not only get a curated music service for professionals but you are also fully licensed under ASCAP and BMI, and ideally as well under SESAC and GMR, as part of the monthly fee.

-Other popular music services such as Soundtrack Your Brand for instance do only cover the BMI and ASCAP licensing, but none of the SESAC and GMR, that you will then need to pay on your own on side of your subscription to Soundtrack your Brand.
-This can be a hassle for many businesses willing to find an all inclusive and get-peace-of-mind music solution.
+Popular music services such as Soundtrack Your Brand for instance do cover the BMI, ASCAP and GMR licensing, but not the SESAC one.
+That does not mean that you need to pay this licensing on your own, on top of your subscription to Soundtrack your Brand.
+This simply mean that you will not get any songs played by Soundtrack your Brand that belong to the SESAC music catalog.